javadbat/jb-date-input/react/README.md

 [![NPM Downloads](https://img.shields.io/npm/dw/jb-date-input)](https://www.npmjs.com/package/jb-date-input)

-react component date input (picker) to get date (jalali & gregorian) from user. this component is a simple react component that use [jb-date-input](https://github.com/javadbat/jb-date-input) inside and its just a simple wrapper for it so i suggest you to read jb-date-input document too for more updated document.
+react component date input (picker) to get date (jalali & gregorian) from user. this component is a simple react component that use [jb-date-input](https://github.com/javadbat/jb-date-input) inside and its just a simple wrapper for it so i suggest you to read jb-date-input document too, it has more complete & updated document.

 - support jalali date as well as gregorian date